ataylor-us/infra/README.md

 Initializing the borg repo also needs to be done automatically.
 After that, populate the `{{ remote_borg_repo_path }}` and `{{ borg_passphrase }}` variables.

 ### CalDAV/CardDAV
-Vdirsyncer setup (`yes | vdirsyncer discover') and syncing (`vdirsyncer sync;vdirsyncer metasync`) are handled manually.
+Vdirsyncer setup (`yes | vdirsyncer discover`) and syncing (`vdirsyncer sync;vdirsyncer metasync`) are handled manually.
 Conflicts can happen, and I don't want events to be merged without my oversight.

 ## Usage